ivos/signboard/src/site/markdown/features.md

 	As a system user I can find a project by name, code.
 I can view name, code attributes in the search table.

+1. __View project__

+	As a system user I can view a project's detail.
+I can view code, name
+attributes.